merge/skulls/x230t/README.md

 ## Updating
-If you have locked your flash (i.e. `./external_install_bottom -l`) you can flash externally using `external_install_top.sh` just like the first time, see above.
+If you have locked your flash (i.e. `./external_install_bottom -l`) you can flash externally using `external_install_top.sh -b x230t` just like the first time, see above.
 Only the "upper" 4MB chip has to be written.

 It is recommended to do the the update directly on your X230T using Linux though.
-This is considered more safe for your hardware and is very convenient - just install the "flashrom" program and run  `./x230t_skulls.sh`, see below.
+This is considered more safe for your hardware and is very convenient - just install the "flashrom" program and run  `./skulls.sh -b x230t`, see below.

 1. boot Linux with the `iomem=relaxed` boot parameter (for example in /etc/default/grub `GRUB_CMDLINE_LINUX_DEFAULT`)
-2. [download](https://github.com/merge/skulls/releases) the latest Skulls release tarball and unpack it or check for updates by running `./x230t_skulls.sh -U`.
+2. [download](https://github.com/merge/skulls/releases) the latest Skulls release tarball and unpack it or check for updates by running `./skulls.sh -b x230t -U`.
-3. run `sudo ./x230t_skulls.sh` and choose the image to flash.
+3. run `sudo ./skulls.sh -b x230t` and choose the image to flash.

 Hint: In case your Linux distribution's GRUB bootloader doesn't use the full screen, put the line `GRUB_GFXMODE=1366x768x32` in your `/etc/default/grub` file